 Prior to Procedure

-- Talk to your doctor about your current medications.
-Certain medications may need to be stopped up to one week before the procedure.
+- Medicine or supplements that you take.
+Some may need to be stopped up to 1 week before the procedure.

 - Arrange for a ride to and from the procedure.